DGHarispe/DropletGenerators/README.md

 ## Citation

-If you use this code in academic work, please cite this work:
+If you use this code in academic work, please cite our work:

 @article{Harispe2024,
   title = {Accurate numerical prototypes of microfluidic droplet generators with open source tools},